-STRECON’s technology does also consist of a sub-hydraulic system that is designed to ensuring a precise height positioning of the upper and lower tools or machine parts.
-The hydraulic force is up to 500T, which is valued to be sufficient for handling possible mechanical inconsistences or unintended friction issues in the process of aligning the two said elements.
+STRECON’s technology does also consist of a sub-hydraulic system that is designed to ensure a precise height positioning of the upper and lower tools or machine parts.
+The hydraulic force is up to 500T, which is valued to be sufficient for handling possible mechanical inconsistencies or unintended friction issues in the process of aligning the two said elements.

 The overall hydromechanical parallel system is set, operated, and monitored with its own controls system.